Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Analysis (cont.)

 \paragraph{Yes/No Template Sensitivity} In the top-down approach, we prompt LLMs with ``\emph{Do you need more information?
 (Yes/No)}'' to identify if external knowledge is required and use in-context learning to encourage well-calibrated responses.
 Since language models are sensitive to minor changes in prompts, we devise two more questions: ``\emph{Is more information needed here?}'' and ``\emph{Would you like additional information?}'' and report the results on the 2-way misinformation task in Figure \ref{fig:yes_no_template_sensitivity}.
 It is demonstrated that LLMs give \emph{moderately} consistent responses: 79.9\% of cases received unanimous yes or no from the three prompts, while 20.1\% examples received mixed results.
 This suggests that a potential improvement to \ourmethod{} is to employ multiple yes/no questions to probe knowledge limitations and use an ensemble of answers to improve robustness.

-\paragraph{Factuality Scores of Specialized LMs} We use the MMLU datasets as queries to prompt different specialized LMs, generate knowledge documents, and evaluate their factuality with the factuality filter (\Sref{subsec:knowledge_filters}).
-We illustrate the factuality score distributions of different specialized LMs in Figure \ref{fig:card_factuality_scores}, which shows that different specialized LMs have varying inherent factuality.
-We hypothesize that the distribution of factuality scores given by the factuality filter could guide efforts to evaluate the quality of community-contributed specialized LMs.
+\paragraph{Factuality Scores of Knowledge Cards} We use the MMLU datasets as queries to prompt different knowledge cards, generate knowledge documents, and evaluate their factuality with the factuality selector (\Sref{subsec:knowledge_selectors}).
+We illustrate the factuality score distributions of different knowledge cards in Figure \ref{fig:card_factuality_scores}, which shows that different knowledge cards have varying inherent factuality.
+We hypothesize that the distribution of factuality scores given by the factuality selector could guide efforts to evaluate the quality of community-contributed knowledge cards.

+\paragraph{Knowledge Card Accumulation} We expect \ourmethod{} to perform better when relevant knowledge cards are gradually added to the system.
+To this end, we gradually add five knowledge cards (PubMed, IMDB, BookCorpus, News, and Wikipedia) to \ourmethod{} and evaluate performance with the misinformation dataset, 2-way setting, bottom-up approach, and the ChatGPT model.
+Table \ref{tab:card_accumulation} demonstrates that the addition of knowledge cards, especially in-domain ones (News in this case), is indeed helpful in improving the base large language model.

 \paragraph{Working Examples} We present the specific prompts, generated knowledge documents, and prompts for the bottom-up approach, and the top-down approach with automatic and explicit selection in Tables \ref{tab:prompt_bottom_up}, \ref{tab:prompt_top_down_auto}, and \ref{tab:prompt_top_down_exp} respectively.